exakat/exakat/docs/Rules.rst

 The ``$secure`` argument limits the transmission of the cookie over HTTP (by default) or HTTPS.
 The second is better, as the transmission of the cookie is crypted.
 In case HTTPS is still at the planned stage, use '$_SERVER[HTTPS]'.
 This environnement variable is false on HTTP, and true on HTTPS.

-The ``$httponly`` argument limits the access of the cookie to Javascript.
+The ``$httponly`` argument limits the access of the cookie to JavaScript.
 It is only transmitted to the browser, and retransmitted.
 This helps reducing XSS and CSRF attacks, though it is disputed.

 The ``$samesite`` argument limits the sending of the cookie to the domain that initiated the request.
 It is by default `Lax` but should be upgraded to `Strict` whenever possible.
 This feature is available as PHP 7.3.